 Great question!
 Yes, it is safe to use tampons when you have an IUD.

 IUDs are placed inside your uterus and tampons are inserted in your vagina.
 Tampons cannot go past your cervix, which is the bottom of your uterus closest to your vagina.
-Your cervix keeps your IUD safely inside your uterus, and keeps things like tampons from going anywhere they aren’t supposed to.
-Since they are in two completely different places, they really don’t get in each other’s way.
+Your cervix keep your IUD safely inside your uterus, and keep things like tampons from going anywhere they aren’t supposed to.
+Since they are in two completely different places, they really don’t get in each others way.

 It is important to remember that with or without an IUD, you shouldn’t use a tampon when:

-• You have symptoms of an infection such as itching, irritation or colored / foul smelling discharge
+- You have symptoms of an infection such as itching, irritation such as itching, irritation or colored/foul smelling discharge

 You should also never leave a tampon in for more than 8 hours, regardless of whether you have an IUD or not.

 Have questions about whether an IUD is right for you?
-Make an appointment to talk to one of our Treatment Coordinators about all of your birth control options!
+Make an appointment to talk to one of our care coordinators about all of your birth control options.